ashuvssut/women-safety-app/README.md

-# With you - Women safety app
+# With you - Women safety app (checkout the alpha release and report issues you find!)

 An app dedicated towards woman safety.
 Keeping in view about the increasing cases of women security threats.